coderefinery/workshop-outro/README.md

 ### Research Software Hour

 - Web show on Twitch about the types of material we cover here
-- focused on practical tips and mentoring
+- Focused on practical tips and mentoring
-- Ca. every two weeks, Thursdays at 20:30 Oslo/21:30 Helsinki time
+- Schedule currently to be decided
 - https://researchsoftwarehour.github.io/
-- **Anyone want to be a guest and provide topics for us?**
+- **Anyone want to help make this happen again?**

 ## Gitlab service: source.coderefinery.org